- Mobile Malware Threats

 Beyond the general categories of malvertising, the digital media industry has seen several prominent and recurring malvertising campaigns in recent years.
 These campaigns have been detected by GeoEdge, whose security researchers quickly came to understand the campaigns’ behaviors and characteristics.
 Here are some pervasive, distinct malvertising campaigns GeoEdge has studied:

-This attack redirects the user to a page that resembles a local or regional law enforcement site.
+The online advertisements in this type of attack redirect the user to malicious websites that resemble a local or regional law enforcement site.
 The malicious code then takes over the browser, changing to a full-screen box with no exit option, and displays a message telling the user they owe a fine, and that paying the “fine” will unlock their browser.

-In early 2021, GeoEdge identified this bitcoin-related cloaking scam.
-It fingerprints the user’s device and environment, focusing on factors like time zone and IP.
-It will commonly show a sensationalistic or clickbait-style message in the creative, which can be served through server-side and client-side channels.
-When a non-targeted user clicks on the ad, they’ll be taken to a harmless site.
-When a targeted user clicks, they’ll be taken to a site for a cryptocurrency scam.
+GeoEdge identified this bitcoin-related cloaking scam in early 2021.
+It fingerprints the user’s computer or device and environment, focusing on factors like time zone and IP.
+It often shows a sensationalistic or clickbait-style message in the creative, which can be served through server-side and client-side channels.
+When a non-targeted user clicks on the ad, they are taken to a harmless site.
+When a targeted user clicks, they are taken to a malicious site with a cryptocurrency scam.

 Malvertising in Landing Pages